 Reducing the number of particles by a factor of two is a big simplification, and we intend to use it a lot.
 So we give special names to these new particles, the enduring union of a conjugate seed and a thermodynamic seed is called a thermodynamic quark.
 These quarks are symbolized using lower-case Roman letters without serifs, and they are named after their thermodynamic seeds.
 Thus quarks are objectified from pairs of Anaxagorean sensations.
 Objectification changes narrative forms of description from using adjectives to identify sensations, to using nouns for identifying particles.
 For example, we may report detecting an top-quark instead of feeling a burning sensation on the right side.
 There are twenty thermodynamic quarks, as defined in the table below.

 Quarks are building-blocks we can use to describe more complicated sensations.
 If you imagine the grey conjugate seeds as the basic building-blocks for these marching scenarios, then the quarks are like painted blocks.
 Descriptions made using quarks hide complexity, and they are more succinct.
 But these compressed reports are still useful because our bodies are bilateral so many sensations are directly experienced with strong left and right-side associations.
 For example, we usually see with binocular vision, and hear in stereo.
 So dropping seeds in favor of quarks does not lose too much precision.
-Thus we exploit a symmetric feature of common human experience to simplify our descriptive method.
-Next we discuss how to organize quarks into larger, more observable, aggregations of quarks.
+Thus we exploit a common symmetric feature of human experience to simplify our descriptive method.
+Next we discuss how to aggregate quarks into larger physical particles.